techidaily/site-windows11/source/_posts/unlocking-windows-11-for-optimal-clipchamp-functionality.md

 ### 7\.
 Run an SFC and DISM Scan

  If you repeatedly encounter installation errors in Microsoft Store,[running an SFC scan](https://www.makeuseof.com/system-file-checker-sfc-windows/) can help you find and replace corrupt system files.
-After that, you can[run a DISM scan](https://www.makeuseof.com/difference-between-chkdsk-sfc-and-dism-in-windows-10/) to check Windows image health and repair the component store of the Windows image.
+After that, you can [run a DISM scan](https://www.makeuseof.com/difference-between-chkdsk-sfc-and-dism-in-windows-10/) to check Windows image health and repair the component store of the Windows image.
 It will take a while to run these scans and repair your system.

 ### 8\.
 Try the Web Version of Clipchamp